Cosmatevs/BlazorWinForms-CustomTitleBar/README.md

 Then download the source code of this and open the `.sln` file in Visual Studio.

-Include the `BlazorWinFormsCustomTitleBar` project in your WinForms project, then initialize the `TitleBarLessBlazorWindow` class in your `Program.cs`.

-You can see an example implementation in the `BlazorWinFormsCustomTitleBarDemo` project.
+The `BlazorWinFormsCustomTitleBar` project contains a custom WinForms form with a Blazor component, as well as the necessary functions and properties to implement a custom title bar.\
+This is only a class library, not a runnable project.

+The `BlazorWinFormsCustomTitleBarDemo` project is an example implementation you can use as a start point.

 # Main features
 *at least some of these features were missing from other solutions I've found*